ziirish/burp-ui/docs/manage.rst

       Setup burp client for burp-ui.

     Options:
       -b, --burp-conf-cli TEXT        Burp client configuration file -s, --burp-conf-serv TEXT       Burp server configuration file -c, --client TEXT               Name of the burp client that will be used by Burp-UI (defaults to "bui")
-      -h, --host TEXT            Address of the status server (defaults to "::1") -r, --redis TEXT           Redis URL to connect to -d, --database TEXT        Database to connect to for persistent storage -p, --plugins TEXT         Plugins location
+      -h, --host TEXT                 Address of the status server (defaults to "::1")
+      -r, --redis TEXT                Redis URL to connect to -d, --database TEXT             Database to connect to for persistent storage
+      -p, --plugins TEXT              Plugins location
+      -m, --monitor TEXT              bui-monitor configuration file
+      -C, --concurrency INTEGER       Number of concurrent requests addressed to the monitor
+      -P, --pool-size INTEGER         Number of burp-client processes to spawn in the monitor
-      -n, --dry                  Dry mode.
+      -B, --backend [burp2|parallel]  Switch to another backend -n, --dry                       Dry mode.
 Do not edit the files but display changes
       --help                          Show this message and exit.

 The script needs the `Burp`_ configuration files to be readable **AND**